-The academic progress of students is evaluated at the end of each Spring semester.
+The academic progress of students is evaluated at the end of each payment period if the educational program of study is one academic year or less.
+For all other educational programs of study, students' academic progress is evaluated at the end of each payment period or at least annually to correlate with the end of a payment period.
 In order to maintain satisfactory academic progress, students must meet the following conditions:

-- Earn the minimum cumulative grade point average (GPA) based on total hours attempted as outlined in the chart below. - Earn the minimum completion rate based on total hours attempted as outlined in the chart below.

-- Unless academically dismissed, students denied federal, state, and institutional aid may continue attending using other aid sources or by funding their education themselves.
-It is students' responsibility to monitor his or her academic progress and understand requirements to complete their degree according to SAP standards. - Complete his or her program of study within a time frame not to exceed 150% of the published length of a program.
+- → Earn the minimum cumulative grade point average (GPA) based on total hours attempted as outlined in the chart below. - → Earn the minimum completion rate based on total hours attempted as outlined in the chart below. - → Unless academically dismissed, students denied federal, state, and institutional aid may continue attending using other aid sources or by funding their education themselves.
+It is students' responsibility to monitor his or her academic progress and understand requirements to complete their degree according to SAP standards. - → Complete his or her program of study within a time frame not to exceed 150% of the published length of a program.